Home

 Materials

 Below you find all the slides, recordings, and exercise materials for this course.
-Note that the materials are being updated on the fly, so only the next upcoming classes will be up-to-date.
+Note that the materials are being updated on the fly.
+Especially many of the recordings are outdated and will only be updated during the course.
 Recordings are about 250MB each; some are much bigger due to videos.
-The German recordings are from few years ago and do not perfectly match the structure of the course anymore.

-11.6.
-Class 1: Introduction and image basics Slides Class 1 English
+15.6.
+Class 1: Introduction and image basics Recording